puhan63/Traffic-Violations/README.md

 **Data Cleaning and Preparation**

 The initial dataset contained over 1,048,570 traffic violation records and underwent a series of quality control and preparatory steps before analysis.
 After cleaning, the final dataset comprised 295,569 records.
 All operations were performed using the SQL programming language.
+The SQL queries used for these inspections are available here.

 **Initial Data Integrity and Quality Control**